Snowflake Azure PrivateLink Implementation Runbook

 1. Purpose and Scope

-This document provides a complete, step-by-step procedure to enable Snowflake PrivateLink on Microsoft Azure for a Snowflake Business Critical account.
-It includes all required creation steps (Resource Group, VNet, Subnets, Private Endpoint, Private DNS), Snowflake authorization steps, validation tests, common pitfalls, and secure methods to access Snowflake over PrivateLink from a laptop (via Bastion or VPN).
+This Snowflake Azure PrivateLink implementation runbook provides a complete, step-by-step procedure to enable PrivateLink on Microsoft Azure for a Snowflake Business Critical account.
+It covers all required Azure networking steps (Resource Group, VNet, Subnets, Private Endpoint, Private DNS Zone), Snowflake authorization commands, DNS validation tests, common pitfalls, and secure access methods via Bastion or VPN.
+For data loading over this private connection, see our guide to loading data from Azure Cloud to Snowflake.

 1.1 Target account details